BlazeMedina/Final_Project/README.md

 **Data Cleaning and Transformation Libraries** NumPy, Pandas, Matplotlib.

-**Machine Learning:** Scikit-Learn is the library used to perform data classification and Logistic Regression.
+**Machine Learning:** Scikit-Learn, sklearn.model_selection are the library used to perform data classification and Logistic Regression.

 **Dashboard** HTML & CSS